ARM-software/acle/main/acle.md

 `__ARM_FEATURE_FRINT`  is defined to 1 if the Armv8.5-A rounding number instructions are supported and the scalar and vector intrinsics are available.
 This macro may only ever be defined in the AArch64 execution state.
-The scalar intrinsics are specified in [ssec-Fpdpi](#floating-point-data-processing-intrinsics) and are not expected to be for general use.
+The scalar intrinsics are specified in [Floating-point data-processing intrinsics](#floating-point-data-processing-intrinsics) and are not expected to be for general use.
 They are defined for uses that require the specialist rounding behavior of the relevant instructions.
 The vector intrinsics are specified in the Arm Neon Intrinsics Reference